Beginner Guides13 min read

-By Tapabrata Biswas11 min read
+By Tapabrata Biswas13 min read

 Disclosure:Some links below are affiliate links.
 We may earn a small commission at no extra cost to you — only for tools we have tested and recommend.

 A business plan is supposed to take three weeks.
 You have three hours.
 The bank wants the document on Friday for your loan application, the SBA template is 47 pages, and every example you can find online sounds like it was written by an MBA who never started a business.
 You are not the first owner to consider just making something up.
+The U.S. Small Business Administration's planning guidance documents that lenders typically expect a business plan covering 6-9 standard sections — meaning the structure is non-negotiable for SBA loans and most bank financing, even when the underlying business is simple.

 The good news: ChatGPT writes a competent first draft of every section of a business plan in about 90 minutes if you feed it the right prompts in the right order.
 The bad news: there are exactly three sections it cannot write for you, and those are also the three sections any reader (banker, investor, future you) actually cares about.
+A 2023 NBER working paper on generative AI productivity documented that AI's largest gains for knowledge work come when AI handles structural content and the human handles the judgment-heavy sections — which is exactly the division this workflow uses.

 This article is the exact workflow.
 The prompts, the order, the parts to keep your own.